IBM/detect-timeseriesdata-change/README.md

 ![png](doc/source/images/cpd_arch_flow.png)

-This journey can be logically split into 2 major modules or sections:
+This journey can be logically split into 2 major parts:
-* Data acquisition and storage of IoT Sensor data using Node Red flows and DB2 (Steps 1-4 below)
+* Data acquisition and storage of IoT Sensor data using Node Red flows and DB2: The Steps 1 to 4 below cover the details of this part of the journey.
-* Data retrieval and statistical analysis using R - Jupyter notebooks to analyze and detect change points in the data (Steps 5-8 below)
+* Data retrieval and statistical analysis using R - Jupyter notebooks to analyze and detect change points in the data:  The Steps 5 to 8 below cover the details of this part of the journey.

+#### Steps:
 1. Log into Bluemix and create Bluemix services
 2. Create Node-RED Application to load IoT data into DB2 table by using the provided [.json configuration file](configuration/node-red.json)
 3. Read IoT data from the sample csv file provided.
 The Node-RED flow can be changed to read from IoT devices directly